 Accounting and notice requirements

 The critical Michigan difference is in accounting.
-Under MCL section 700.7814(3), the trustee's duty to provide annual accounting to qualified beneficiaries is mandatory and cannot be waived by the trust creator.
-This is the strictest position in the Midwest and one of the strictest in the country.
-In contrast, neighboring Ohio allows a beneficiary surrogate to receive information instead, and Illinois allows silent trusts for beneficiaries under 30.
+Under MCL section 700.7814(3), the trustee's duty to provide annual accounting to qualified beneficiaries is mandatory and cannot be waived by the trust creator for beneficiaries who know about the trust.
+This is one of the strictest accounting positions in the country.
+In contrast, neighboring Ohio allows a beneficiary surrogate to receive information instead.

 The accounting must include all trust transactions, asset values, trustee compensation, and how income and principal were allocated.
 If you're a Michigan trustee, build this into your annual calendar.
 There's no getting around it.